|Fort Scratchley is open with modified operations. Read our Frequently Asked Questions for more information.

 Tunnel tours, gun firings, concerts and special events such as Australia Day and ANZAC Day are just some of the activities that make Fort Scratchley a fascinating place for locals, tourists and families to visit.

 Fort Scratchley provides a unique and accessible educational experience right in the heart of Newcastle.

 Australia’s involvement with World War II is part of the primary school curriculum.
 A visit to Fort Scratchley can provide students with first-hand knowledge of how WWII impacted upon Newcastle.

 Group tours are led by passionate Fort Scratchley Historical Society volunteers.
-There are two types of tours.

-There are also publications and a video available from your local City of Newcastle Library, University of Newcastle Library or for purchase from The Fort Scratchley Artillery Store.
+There are publications and a video available from your local City of Newcastle Library, University of Newcastle Library or for purchase from The Fort Scratchley Artillery Store.